slackapi/node-slack-sdk/docs/_packages/web_api.md

 ### Call a method

-The client instance has all of the public methods from the Web API as named methods.
-The most popular method is called `chat.postMessage`, and its used to send a message to a conversation.
+The client instance has a named method for each of the public methods in the Web API.
+The most popular one is called `chat.postMessage`, and its used to send a message to a conversation.
 For every method, you pass arguments as properties of an options object.
-This makes your code very readable since every argument has a name.
-All named methods return a `Promise` which resolves for the response, or rejects for an error.
+This helps with the readablility of your code since every argument has a name.
+All named methods return a `Promise` which resolves with the response data, or rejects with an error.

 ```javascript
 // Given some known conversation ID (representing a public channel, private channel, DM or group DM)